cvasilak/JBoss-Admin/README.md

 ![JBoss Admin][0]

-The app will allow you to remotely administer a JBoss 7 server using the server's exposed http management interface.
+The app will allow you to remotely administer JBoss 7 or JBoss EAP 6.1 using the server's exposed http management interface.

 Features
 --------